leawlb/conserved_signatures_bonemarrow/README.md

 Navigate to the appropriate folder (starting in 01_01) and run the snakemake pipeline from that folder using the snakemake command specified in the `..._snakemake` txt files.
 Snakemake commands in the `..._snakemake` files are suited for the DKFZ cluster structure and must be adjusted to the local conditions before running.

-Generally, follow the steps as indicated by numbers, even if some are missing (e.g. 04, 05, 06 and 07 folders).
+Generally, follow the steps as indicated by numbers, even if some are missing (e.g. 04, 05, 06, and 07 folders).
-Rerun all analysis folders before running figure scripts.
+Run all analysis folders before running figure scripts.

 ## 2. Data